May 22, 0346 hours

 “Nope.
 Not a clue,” Cooper replied.
 “You know the man?”

 Carver shook his head negative.
 “Seen him once, on a dockside.
-The worst of the vor Avtorityet are bone-scared of Captain Detrick and the Best Vengeance.
+The worst of the vor Avtorityet are bone-scared of Captain Detrick and the crew of the Best Vengeance.
 If he learns this woman is aboard this ship and he wants her back?
 That’ll be the worst sort of trouble.”

 Cooper scowled and reached after her cane.
 “Then you’ve got your work cut out for you here, don’t you?” she asked.
 “Provided you’re not rethinking the job offer.”